Bytte-AI/BBC-Igbo-Pidgin-Gold-Standard-NLP-Corpus/Datacard.md

 **Email:** contact@bytteai.xyz
 **Website:** https://www.bytte.xyz/

-For questions, feedback, or to report data quality issues, please contact us via email.
+For questions, feedback, or collaboration opportunities, please reach out via email.

 ---

 ## Acknowledgments

-This translation dataset was created by Bytte AI as part of the broader BBC Igbo–Pidgin Gold-Standard NLP Corpus.
-We acknowledge the importance of Nigerian Pidgin as a vital language for millions of West Africans and the need for high-quality linguistic resources to support digital inclusion and NLP research.
+This corpus was created through the collaborative efforts of Bytte AI's annotation team and leverages content from BBC Igbo and BBC Pidgin news services.
+We acknowledge the BBC's role in providing quality journalism in African languages and the annotators whose careful work made this resource possible.

 ---